 About Mitsubishi Fuso

 Headquartered in Logan Township, NJ, Mitsubishi Fuso Truck of America, Inc. (MFTA) is a subsidiary of Mitsubishi Fuso Truck and Bus Corporation, Kawasaki, Japan, an integral part of the Daimler Trucks Division of Daimler AG.
-With a heritage of more than 25 years in North America, MFTA is focused on delivering trucks with the lowest cost-of-ownership in their class.
+With a heritage of 30 years in North America, MFTA is focused on delivering trucks with the lowest cost-of-ownership in their class.
 Its Class 3-5 diesel-powered, medium-duty cabover trucks are available through more than 200 dealer locations throughout the United States, Canada, Puerto Rico and Guam.
 More than 100,000 Mitsubishi Fuso standard, 4-wheel-drive and crew cab trucks have been sold in North America to fulfill the transportation needs of a wide variety of businesses and industries, including beverage, catering, refrigerated and dry cargo delivery fleets, vehicle recovery, towing, pest control, plumbing, light construction and landscaping.
 For more information, visit www.mitfuso.com, follow FusoTruck on Twitter, or like FusoTruck on Facebook.

 # # #